-- Mexican sour cream for topping each taco (optional)
+- Mexican crema for topping each taco (optional) or sour cream

 - Your favorite hot sauce

-- Place a large griddle or pan on the stove, on high heat.
+- Place a large cast iron griddle or pan on the stove, on high heat.

-- Add about 2 teaspoons of oil to the steak and rub all over.
+- Add about 2 teaspoons of tallow or ghee to the steak and rub all over.

 - Very generously season the steak with salt and pepper.